A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 • Wicket (hard limbs)

-• Emperor’s Royal guard (hard limbs)
+• Emperor’s Royal Guard (hard limbs)

 • C-3PO (hard limbs)

 In addition to this “Kenner-like” series I want to add this little unarticulated figure.
 Salcious Crumb has no points of articulation but the tail is made like Kenner an pinned to the back.
 The whole paint sheme is copied from the liscensed counterpart.
-The whole workmanship on this figure makes him belonging to a line that copies
+The whole workmanship on this figure makes him belonging to a line that copies Kenner one to one.

 F/A 4: Peg-Joint